chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ### Build tool

-There is a program inside `/tools/build` that orchestrates
+There is a program inside `/tools/build` that orchestrates other automati